-- 1380.
+1380.
 Introduction to International Relations.
-A basic survey of the elements of international relations, including the nation-state system, international organizations, international law, diplomacy, foreign policy, and various nonstate actors such as multinational corporations. - 3381.
+A basic survey of the elements of international relations, including the nation-state system, international organizations, international law, diplomacy, foreign policy, and various nonstate actors such as multinational corporations.

+3351.
+Russia Under Putin.
+A study of contemporary Russia.
+The goal is to prepare a multifaceted assessment of the superpower that is and was Russia.
+How will it develop, politically, economically and militarily?
+The course is part of the SMU in Copenhagen program.

+3381 (CFA 3381).
 Current Issues in International Politics.
 An interdisciplinary survey of contemporary issues and challenges in the international arena.
-The student will research and propose solutions taking into account the multi-dimension aspects of these international challenges. - 3382.
+The student will research and propose solutions taking into account the multi-dimension aspects of these international challenges.

+3382.
 International Organizations: Global and Regional.
-A study of the United Nations and other international agencies in their attempts to deal with the great international political problems of our times. - 3383.
+A study of the United Nations and other international agencies in their attempts to deal with the great international political problems of our times.

+3383.
 The American Foreign Policy Process.
-A survey of the contemporary content and the conduct of American foreign policy. - 3387.
+A survey of the contemporary content and the conduct of American foreign policy.

+3387 (CF 3303).
 Political Geography.
 An examination of topics in international political rivalries within the nation-state system.
-Major emphasis will be given to the adaptations within that system since 1850 for spatial distributions of physical terrain, populations, economic resources and activities, and political and social divisions. - 3389.
+Major emphasis will be given to the adaptations within that system since 1850 for spatial distributions of physical terrain, populations, economic resources and activities, and political and social divisions.

+3389 (CF 3389).
 International Political Economy.
 Introduces students to the study of international political economy.
 The expansion of trade and foreign direct investment, and the increase in international migration, are indicators of a new interdependence and globalization.
-How do nation-states respond to globalization and manage international economic relations? - 3390.
+How do nation-states respond to globalization and manage international economic relations?

+3390.
 Negotiating International Trade.
 Examines the means by which countries negotiate international trade.
 In part, the course is theoretical, examining standard theories of trade.
 In part it is empirical, with hemispheric trade as the substantive focus.
 Finally, in part the course is practical.
-Students are engaged in a computer based simulation exercise with students from other universities. - 4380.
-Special Studies in International Relations. - 4381.
+Students are engaged in a computer-based simulation exercise with students from other universities.

+4380.
+Special Studies in International Relations.

+4381.
 National Security Policy.
 The historical background and development of national security policy in the United States.
-Emphasizes war powers and defense policy: the constitutional framework, precedents, and presidential-congressional authority; and Cold War and post-Cold War national security strategies and defense policy issues. - 4382.
+Emphasizes war powers and defense policy: the constitutional framework, precedents, and presidential-congressional authority; and Cold War and post-Cold War national security strategies and defense policy issues.

+4382.
 The Politics of Military Force.
-An examination of uses of U.S. military force as a political instrument and an attempt to judge its effectiveness as a tool of American foreign policy since the end of the Second World War. - 4384.
-American-Russian Relationship.
-Soviet and Russian Foreign Policy.
+An examination of uses of U.S. military force as a political instrument and an attempt to judge its effectiveness as a tool of American foreign policy since the end of the Second World War.

+4384.
+American-Russian Relationship: Soviet and Russian Foreign Policy.
 Surveys American-Russian relations since 1945.
 Examines the relationship during the Cold War, with emphasis on how and why the Cold War began and then investigates the reasons for the end of the Cold War.
-Explores the nature of the relationship in the post-cold War era, with emphasis on common interests and issues that divide the two nations.
-Incorporates a negotiation simulation exercise between American and Russian negotiating teams. - 4385.
+Explores the nature of the relationship in the post-Cold War era, with emphasis on common interests and issues that divide the two nations.
+Incorporates a negotiation simulation exercise between American and Russian negotiating teams.

+4385.
 Inter-American Relations.
-A survey of the diplomatic and commercial relations between the United States and the republics of the western hemisphere with particular attention to involvement in the Caribbean area. - 4386.
+A survey of the diplomatic and commercial relations between the United States and the republics of the Western hemisphere with particular attention to involvement in the Caribbean area.

+4386.
 Issues of U.S.-East Asia Relations.
-Analysis of politics of trade imbalance, regional collective security, technology transfer and other problems of bilateral and multilateral relations between the United States and East Asian countries. - 4388.
+Analysis of politics of trade imbalance, regional collective security, technology transfer and other problems of bilateral and multilateral relations between the United States and East Asian countries.

+4388.
 Seminar: International Government and Politics.
-An overview of the central questions in the study of international government and politics. - 4391.
-NAFTA and Free Trade in the Americas.
-Exploration of the domestic politics of the three
+An overview of the central questions in the study of international government and politics.